Dr. Mitchell Aboulafia

 PHIL 351.
 Philosophers on Education.
 3 Credits.

-An examination of conflicting philosophies of education to render humans either civilized or to develop their "true" nature.
+An examination of conflicting philosophies of education and their implications.
 Highly recommended for students in the School of Education and Health.

 PHIL 352.
 Philosophers on Sexuality, Love, and Friendship.
 3 Credits.